 OK, so now you've got to get insurance

 The market for capital and risk in the automotive sector of the insurance industry is broken roughly into three levels: standard market, secondary market, and assigned risk pool.

-Standard market is for drivers with clean records.
-Secondary market, where most drivers with recent DUI’s now find themselves, usually charge 3 to 4 times more for coverage.
-That’s right — with even a single DUI, insurance premiums increase dramatically.
-After a second DUI you may not be able to find private insurance at any price.
-At that point you’ll be in the state-managed “assigned risk” pool, not desirable.
+The standard market is for drivers with clean records.
+The secondary market, where most drivers with recent DUIs now find themselves, usually charges 3 to 4 times more for coverage.
+That's right -- with even a single DUI, insurance premiums increase dramatically.
+After a second DUI, you may not be able to find private insurance at any price.
+At that point, you'll be in the state-managed "assigned risk" pool, which is not desirable.